BaileyTheDino/SevenArts/README.md

 ## ℹ️ General

 Simple cashier system for SevenArts.
-All the things are hardcoded.
+Most things are hardcoded.

+This took a total of 6h56m!
+For that time I think it turned out okay at least.
+A demo of the project has been added in the root of the project.

 ## Seven Arts specific commands